 It changes when you move away, the perspective.
 The familiar is still familiar but you see it through a different lens.
 The old lens has long been cast aside.
 Or maybe it’s still the old lens but it’s transformed over the years.
 You’re still holding the camera and you decide the anglem which is why memory can be so unreliable.

 I used to think that home was a place, and then I started to think it wasn’t.
 Home was something inside you.
 Probably true, or at least it feels as if it were true but place is more important than we allow ourselves to believe at times, or maybe that’s just the case when you leave.
 Home, that to which you return to, where you came from, is still there and is always there but only while ever it is still there.

-When I was a little girl I used to tell my mother there was a ghost there, and she was a woman.
+When I was a little girl I used to tell my mother there was a ghost there and that she was a woman.
 There probably was, but it doesn’t matter if there wasn’t.
 Sometimes I wonder.
 My boys still don’t like going upstairs by themselves, just like I never did.
 I used to run up the stairs and across the landing to the bathroom and then run back downstairs and hardly breathing.
 The ghost lived near the bathroom.
 Who knows how she died or why.

 I know every inch of that house, every creak of its floors, every fault in its draughty windows.
 I go back and I feel myself move into it.
 It wraps itself around me.
 And then I leave it again, until next time.
 It’s purely emotional and always will be.

 Then I come back home and I’m on my sofa eating mozzarella di bufala and Tuscan prosciutto crudo in front of the TV with my husband, having put the kids to bed before, in a kind of tableau to married middle aged life.
 Only I’m a protagonist now.